ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2024_Autumn/en.md

    - Fewest beatmaps lost
    - Sum of all score differences of each beatmap (`∑(total score - opponent's total score)` for each beatmap played in the regular stage)
    - Dice roll
-4. The top 8 teams will advanced to the playoff stage, while the remaining players get eliminated from the tournament.
+4. The top 8 teams will advanced to the knockout stage, while the remaining players get eliminated from the tournament.
 5. The results from the regular stage will also be used for seeding teams.

 ### Win conditions